EXAMPLES OF WAYS TO REDUCE NOISE EXPOSURE LEVELS IN THE WORKPLACE

 Plasterboard walls as a noise control

-Another entry in the ‘it doesn’t have to be over-engineered to make a difference’ is the standard plasterboard partition wall.
+Another ‘it doesn’t have to be over-engineered to make a difference’ one is the standard plasterboard partition wall.
 By this I mean the normal build of a wooden frame (sometimes metal) with a 12mm plasterboard sheet on each side, insulation in the middle and then plastered.
 Basically the normal wall used in houses, etc.

 On a noise assessment in 2025 I measured the noise in a production area where the production office was right among the noisy machinery.